torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 .. hint::
     Load the symbol file.
 Use :command:`info line`.

-When writing to :file:`/proc/hello_kdb_break`, the module will increment the :code:`kdb_write_address` variable.
-Enter KDB and set a breakpoint for each write access of the :code:`kdb_write_address` variable.
+When writing to :file:`/proc/hello_kdb_break`, the module will increment the :c:data:`kdb_write_address` variable.
+Enter KDB and set a breakpoint for each write access of the :c:data:`kdb_write_address` variable.
 Return to kernel to trigger a write using:

 .. code-block:: bash